 - The ‘Renaissance Youth Residency’: an intensive 8-week Residency model with up to 50 students meeting each day after school to rehearse and receive training in Shakespearean text, stage combat, madrigal singing and more.
 This model finishes with students performing a costumed Shakespeare play both in school and on our professional stage.
 Click here for more information about our Renaissance Youth Residency.

-Revision: For more information or to schedule a residency, please contact Educational Programs Coordinator, Kati Grace Brown at
+Revision: For more information or to schedule a residency, please contact Educational Programs Coordinator, Andrew Houchins at

 What are some previous examples of your in-school residencies?
 Click on each title to read a description!
 Don’t see a title that you & your students are interested in exploring?
 Never fear!
 Our professional teaching artists can create a “Design Your Own Shakespeare Classroom” program on any of Shakespeare’s works just for you!Show examples of in-school residencies

 Crime: King Duncan is murdered in his sleep!

 Suspects: Malcolm, Donalbain, the Butler (or servants), Macbeth, Lady Macbeth, Banquo, the Witches & the Porter

 The Students will study Shakespearean text, movement, and introductory stage combat through games-based learning.
 The residency will culminate in a final mini-performance of Macbeth directed by our professional actors & teaching artists.
 The final performance will feature representative costume pieces designed by the students.

 - CSI: Romeo and Juliet

 Crime: Paris, Romeo & Juliet have been found dead in the Capulets’ tomb.

 Suspects: Balthasar, Paris’s Page, Friar, Lord & Lady Capulet, Lord Montague, Nurse